Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Gameplay Design

 Table \ref{tab:build1} shows percentage increase in initial capacity that results from building or upgrading the various power installations, as well as the total number of upgrades that can be applied.
 Most power plants are built immediately, but wind, river and reservoir installations take 2, 3 and 6 turns respectively.

-Build times can be reduced by implementing the corresponding policies, as described below.
+Build times can be reduced by implementing policies which provide education or support for corresponding energy technologies.
 Players may try to implement one policy per turn.
-The list of policies, their effects, and their base acceptance probability are summarised in Table \ref{tab:policy1}:
+The list of policies, their effects, and their initial acceptance probability are summarised in Table \ref{tab:policy1}:

 Decisions made in response to shocks affect the probabilities for future policy acceptance, with unpopular responses reducing future acceptance and vice-versa.
 Shocks are events that occur randomly during the game and that have an effect on supply, demand or political support.
 If the energy supply of the player can withstand the shock, the player is rewarded with an increased budget and increased political support.
 The different types of shock are summarised in Table \ref{tab:shock1}.